Data-Centric Learning from Unlabeled Graphs with Diffusion Model: The Data-Centric Transfer Framework

 \textit{Self-training} approaches would propose to either (1) select unlabeled graphs by a graph property predictor or (2) generate graphs directly from the standard diffusion model, and then use the predictor to assign them labels so that the training data could be enriched.
 However, we have observed that neither of them can guarantee positive impact on the prediction performance.
 In fact, as shown in~\cref{fig:compare gnn runs}, they make very little or even negative impact.
 That is because \textit{the selected or directly-generated graphs are too different from the labeled graph space of the target tasks}.
 Task details of ten datasets are in~\cref{sec: add exp setups}.

 Given a labeled graph ($G,y$) from the original dataset of a specific task, the new labeled graph $(G^\prime,y^\prime)$ is expected to provide \textit{useful knowledge to augment} the training set.
 We name it \emph{the augmented graph} throughout this section.
-The augmented graph is desired to have the following two properties, as discussed in~\cref{sec:overview}: \begin{compactitem} \item Task relatedness: As an effective training data point, $G^\prime \in \mathcal{G}$ and $y^\prime \in \mathcal{Y}$ are from the graph/label spaces of the specific task where $(G,y)$ come from and thus transfer sufficient task knowledge into the training set. \item Diversity: If $G^\prime$ was too similar to $G$, the new data point would cause severe over-fitting on the property prediction model.
-The augmentation aims to learn from unlabeled graph to create diverse data points, which should contain minimal task knowledge about $G$. \end{compactitem}
+The augmented graph is desired to have the following two properties, as in~\cref{sec:overview}: \textbf{Task relatedness}: As an effective training data point, $G^\prime \in \mathcal{G}$ and $y^\prime \in \mathcal{Y}$ are from the graph/label spaces of the specific task where $(G,y)$ come from and thus transfer sufficient task knowledge into the training set; \textbf{Diversity}: If $G^\prime$ was too similar to $G$, the new data point would cause severe over-fitting on the property prediction model.
+The augmentation aims to learn from unlabeled graph to create diverse data points, which should contain minimal task knowledge about $G$.

-The selected unlabeled graphs used in \textit{self-training} could have little task relatedness, because the unlabeled data distribution might be too far from the one of the specific task.
-On the other hand, existing graph \textit{data augmentation} methods could not create diverse graph examples because they manipulated labeled graphs and did not learn from the unlabeled graphs.
-Our novel data-centric approach \method works towards both desired properties by transferring \textit{minimally sufficient knowledge} from the unlabeled graphs: \begin{compactitem} \item \textit{Sufficiency} is achieved by maximizing the possibility for label preservation (i.e., $y^\prime = y$).
-It ensures that the knowledge from unlabeled graphs is task-related. \item \textit{Minimality} refers to the minimization of graph similarity between $G^\prime$ and $G$ to ensure that the augmentation introduces diversity. \end{compactitem}

-In the context of data augmentation, both optimizations can be formulated using mutual information $\I(\cdot \ ; \cdot)$: \begin{definition}[Sufficiency for Data Augmentation] The augmented graph $G^\prime$ sufficiently preserves the label of the original graph $G$ if and only if $\I(G^\prime;y) = \I(G;y) $. \end{definition}
+The selected unlabeled graphs used in \textit{self-training} have little task relatedness because the unlabeled data distribution might be too far from the one of the specific task.
+Existing graph \textit{data augmentation} methods could not create diverse graph examples because they manipulated labeled graphs and did not learn from the unlabeled graphs.
+Our novel data-centric approach \method works towards both desired properties by transferring \textit{minimally sufficient knowledge} from the unlabeled graphs: \textbf{Sufficiency} is achieved by maximizing the possibility for label preservation (i.e., $y^\prime = y$).
+It ensures that the knowledge from unlabeled graphs is task-related; \textbf{Minimality} refers to the minimization of graph similarity between $G^\prime$ and $G$ to ensure that the augmentation introduces diversity.
+Both optimizations can be formulated using mutual information $\I(\cdot \ ; \cdot)$ to generate task-specific labeled data $(G^\prime,y^\prime)$: \begin{definition}[Sufficiency for Data Augmentation] The augmented graph $G^\prime$ sufficiently preserves the label of the original graph $G$ if and only if $\I(G^\prime;y) = \I(G;y) $. \end{definition}